albinpk/name-holder/README.md

 # name-holder

-Generate random names as array or string
+Generate random name for your project.

 ### Install